asimihsan/asim_ihsan_io/hugo/content/posts/healthy-breathing-with-a-smart-bulb/index.md

     anxiety, stress, high blood pressure, and insomnia, both during sessions and durably for months afterwards.
 In this article I summarize research into breathing, and also create an open-source tool that uses a smart bulb as a peripheral-vision breathing guide.
+objectives: |
+    By the end of this article you will be able to:

+    -   Understand how breathing one inhale-then-exhale cycle every 10 seconds (6 breaths per minute) has positive health benefits.
+    -   Apply different ratios of inhalation to exhalation to alter your self-perceived mood.
+    -   Use a Raspberry Pi and a LIFX smart bulb as a peripheral vision breathing aid.

 summary_image_enabled: true
 summary_image: breathing01.svg
 summary_image_title: Diagram illustrating breathing at a certain rate with the help of a smart bulb.